Simultaneous Speech Extraction for Multiple Target Speakers under the Meeting Scenarios: Experiment Setup

-\textbf{SD module:} The signal channel TSVAD model chooses the Adam and binary cross-entropy loss as the optimizer.
-The input chunk size is 16s, and the acoustic feature is 80-dim log Mel-filterbank energies (Fbank) with a frame length of 25ms and a frameshift of 10ms.
+The SD module chooses the Adam and binary cross-entropy loss as the optimizer.
+The input chunk size is 16s, and the acoustic feature is 80-dim log Mel-filterbank energies with a frame length of 25ms and a frame shift of 10ms.
 The training details can be found in \cite{wang2021dku}.

-\textbf{MTSS module:} To compare with the baseline, the hyperparameters and learning schedule of speech separation model are set roughly the same as \cite{ge2020spex+}.
-Specifically, the number of filters in the encoder is 256, the number of convolutional blocks in each repeat is 8, the number of repeat is 4, the number of channels in the convolutional blocks is 512, the kernel size of the convolutional blocks is 3, and the sampling rate is 8KHz.
-We downsample the Alilmeeting data to 8KHz to match with the WSJ0-2mix-extr data.
+The trainging steps of the SD modeules are as follow:

+\begin{enumerate} \item Transfer the pre-trained speaker embedding model's parameters to the front-end model in the TSVAD model.
+Maintain the front-end model in a fixed state while focusing our training efforts on the back-end model. \item Subsequently, once the back-end model reaches convergence, we proceed to unfreeze the front-end model and embark on a joint training phase for the entire model, spanning an additional 10 epochs. \item In the final stage, we initiate fine-tuning of the model using the AliMeeting training set, extending this process over 200 epochs while employing a learning rate of \(1e^{-5}\). \end{enumerate}

+The Diarization Error Rate (DER) of the single-channel SD module~\cite{wang2022} on the test set of Alimeeting are shown in the Table~\ref{tab:DER}.
+We use the offline model as the SD system in our proposed SD-MTSS model.
+The SD module has a 4.12\% DER on the evalution set of the Alimeeting dataset.

-We evaluate our proposed SD-MTSS system for two steps: 1) Examining the performance of MTSS on WSJ0-2mix-extr dataset.
-We train the MTSS model with a pre-trained model\footnotemark[2] for 30 epochs on the training set of WSJ0-2mix-extr.
-Then, we compare MTSS-bind (Using softmax function to limit the sum of \(mask_{s_1}\) and \(mask_{s_2}\) to 1) and MTSS-unbind (Using ReLu as the activation function and do not impose constraints on masks) in terms of SDRi, SI-SDR, and PESQ.
+We evaluate our proposed models for two steps: 1) Examining the performance of MTSS on WSJ0-2mix-extr dataset.
+We train the MTSS model with a pre-trained model on the training set of WSJ0-2mix-extr.
+Then, we compare MTSS-Softmax and MTSS-ReLU in terms of SDRi, SI-SDR, and PESQ.
 2) Examining the performance of SD-MTSS system on Alimeeting.
-We compare SD-MTSS-modified (Modifying the estimation with binarized TSVAD decision) and SD-MTSS in terms of SDRi and SI-SDRi.
-SDRi and SI-SDRi are the SDR and SI-SDR improvements over the mixture.
+We compare SpEx+\footnotemark[2] (implemented by ourself with using Libri-2mix dataset as training set) and SD-MTSS model in terms of spekaer dependent character error rate (CER)\cite{fu2021aishell}.